 One study found that USA300, a strain of MRSA infamous for being a flesh-eating bacteria, was found to be resistant to both bacitracin and neomycin (the active ingredients in Neosporin).

 Why are they resistant?

-Well, the authors of this study suggest that over-the-counter antibiotic ointments have something to do with it.
+Well, the authors of this study suggest that the overuse of OTC antibiotic ointments have something to do with it.